Search waiting | Matsusada Precision

 -

-Charged particle Quadrupole detector - A quadrupole detector is a common detector in Mass Spectrometry (MS).
-Ions are separated and detected based on their mass-to-charge ratio (m/z).
-RF or DC voltages are applied to each rod of the quadrupole so that only ions with a specific mass-to-charge ratio (m/z) can pass through the detector.
-The quadrupole section functions as a mass Image processing filter, and the ions that pass through are detected by an electron multiplier tube or other means.
+Charged particle Quadrupole detector - A quadrupole is a type of mass filter or mass analyzer used in Mass Spectrometry (MS), not a detector itself.
+It uses a combination of radio frequency (RF) and DC voltages applied to four parallel rods to selectively stabilize the trajectory of ions with a specific mass-to-charge ratio (m/z).
+Only ions with a stable path can pass through the filter to reach the detector, which is typically an electron multiplier.
+By scanning the voltages, a full mass spectrum can be obtained.
 By varying the RF and DC voltages, it is possible to scan a fixed range of mass-to-charge ratios and obtain mass spectra. -

 Charged particle Flame Photometric Detector FPD A Flame Photometric Detector (FPD) is a specialized detector used in gas chromatography (GC) for the detection and quantitation of sulfur (S) and phosphorus (P) compounds.
 It is very sensitive to these elements and is useful in environmental analysis, petroleum refining, and areas where the presence of sulfur and phosphorus compounds must be monitored.